doppelhelix/android_update-binary_replacement/README.md

 ### Release flow

-`develop -> staging -> master`
+`develop -> master`

-1. All device/ROM independend work is done on branch `develop`and get pushed to `staging`.
-If No errors occur the code is ready to be merged into `master`
+1. All work is done on branch `develop`.
+2. If No errors occur the code is ready to be merged into `master`.

-2. All device/ROM dependend work is done in new repositories.
+**Note: To avoid clutter, code that executes functions is not allowed in this repository.**